 Even for non-gamers, the VR headset offers tons of applications.
 You can watch all your favorite 3D movies with SkyboxVR, paint in a 3D virtual space with Tilt Brush, and do 3D modeling with Gravity Sketch, among others.

 Pricing is one of the prime reasons why amateurs and even long-time gamers tend to avoid VR.
 With the cost of VR headsets ranging from $500 to $1,000, coupled with a high PC specification requirement, it’s no wonder that people hesitate to take the plunge into the world of VR.

-The Quest 2 eliminates this problem by not requiring any PC whatsoever and having a price tag of $300.
+The Oculus Quest 2 eliminates this problem by not requiring any PC whatsoever and having a price tag of $300 and a little more if you go for the Pro Bundle on Amazon.
 Premium features at this price point mean that there is virtually (pun not intended) no reason for you not to dive into the world of VR.

 Photo credit: The images used are owned by Meta and have been provided for press usage.